 Intel processors that enumerate CPUID.06H.0H:EAX[bit 23] as 1 support the enhanced hardware feedback interface (EHFI).
-Hardware provides guidance to the Operating System (OS) scheduler to perform optimal workload scheduling through a semi-static table in memory and software thread specific index (Class ID) that points into that table and selects which data to use for that software thread.
+Hardware provides guidance to the Operating System (OS) scheduler to perform optimal workload scheduling through a memory resident table and software thread specific index (Class ID) that points into that table and selects which data to use for that software thread.
 The table structure is shown below.
 Its size and various pointers into it are computed immediately following Table 13-1.